 The shoes we selected here provide maximum shock absorption.

 If your step is unstable, or your arches collapse excessively inward while running, you might want to considere one of the following shoes.

-Proper running form is important for all runners, but focusing on running efficiently is vital for heavier runners, not only to improve performance, but also to help stave off injury.
-Proper running form with distribute shock more evenly, minimizing damage to the joints and tendons.
+Proper running form is important for all runners, but focusing on running efficiently is vital for heavier runners, not only to improve performance but also to help stave off injury.
+Proper running form distributes shock more evenly, which minimizes damage to the joints and tendons.

-General strength and conditioning is also key for healthy, efficient running.
+General strength and conditioning are also key for healthy, efficient running.
 Strong legs, core, and back will help improve running form and also help prevent injury.
 For tips on strength training, see Randy’s list of considerations.
-In addition, Runner’s World a great strength training overview.

 For tips on proper running form, take a look at Randy’s overview.
 James also has an excellent round up of the top five most important habits for efficient running.

 Here is a brief overview of running form to get you started: